daz4126/Nanny-State/README.md

 </div>

-ES6 arrow functions are perfect for transformer functions as they visually show the mapping of the current state to a new state.
+ES6 arrow functions are perfect for transformer functions as they visually show the mapping of the current state to a new representation of the state.

 Transformer functions must be **[pure functions](https://en.wikipedia.org/wiki/Pure_function)**.
-They should always return the same state given the same arguments and should not cause any side-effects.
+They should always return the same value given the same arguments and should not cause any side-effects.
 They take the following structure:

 ```javascript
 state => params => newState